 To clean the surface, use a non-abrasive solution and scrub the spores away.
 Some bleach-based products suit this purpose well, but ask for recommendations the next time you’re in our store or at your nearest pool supply store.

 Once sufficiently clean, rinse with cool water and pat dry.
 You should keep the foam and the vinyl separate until fully dry.
-Store them in the sun for an hour or two to kill untreated mold or mildew.
+Store them in the sun for an hour or two to kill untreated mould or mildew.

 Repairing Cracks and Tears in the Lid